Dating agency: 1900s and 2000s

-Recent background

 Changes in culture and society have led to changes in the marriage rate, due to views of single people regarding marriage.
 In 1960 around 12% of adults between the ages of 25 and 34 had never been married.
 10 years later when that same group was between the ages of 35 and 44, 7% of them were still unmarried.
 A further 10 years later in 1980, when those people were 45 to 54, 5% were still not married.
 The next group starting in 1970 followed a similar path.
 In 1960 the marriage rate was 72% for all adults over the age of 18, in 2010 the marriage rate was 51% for the same demographic.

 Part of the marriage gap has been reported as being due to people waiting until they are older, have more educational degrees, and are more financially stable.
 With those who have waited marrying other professionally successful individuals, their desire being indicated as wishing to pass down both educational and financial capital to their children, and ensure stability for their children.

 In addition to this there is the growing trend in various developed countries of those who just wish to remain single and have their freedom or to experience what has been termed delayed adolescence.
 Perceived reductions in partner loyalty, lower levels of self-esteem, stronger desire for financial stability, relationship issues, and the increased trend of divorce among married couples, are often cited as causing many to question whether the partners they meet would be suitable marriage partners.
 In addition dating app users cite issues of trust coming from deceit and dishonest relationship intentions which block them mentally and emotionally from developing serious relationships that could lead to marriage with persons met via dating apps.